Whistleblowing Alert Procedure

 1. Who can be a Whistleblower?

-A "Whistleblower" is an individual who reports or discloses, without direct financial compensation, and in good faith, information concerning a Breach (as defined in article 3 below).
+A "Whistleblower" is an individual who reports or discloses, in good faith, information concerning a Breach (as defined in article 3 below).

 A Whistleblower may make his or her Alert within or outside the scope of his/ her professional activity.
 If the information has not been obtained in the course of professional activities, the Whistleblower must have personal knowledge of the facts.
 In any case, he/she must belong to one of the following categories of persons: